WebAssembly/bulk-memory-operations/document/core/syntax/modules.rst

 The initial contents of a table is uninitialized. *Element segments* can be used to initialize a subrange of a table from a static :ref:`vector <syntax-vec>` of elements.

-The |MELEM| component of a module defines a vector of element segments.
+The |MELEMS| component of a module defines a vector of element segments.
 Each element segment defines an :ref:`element type <syntax-elemtype>` and a corresponding list of :ref:`element expressions <syntax-elemexpr>`.

 Element segments have a mode that identifies them as either :ref:`passive <syntax-passive>` or :ref:`active <syntax-active>`.